sunflowersoft/hudup-ext/3_implementation/readme.txt

 Kent Beck, Erich Gamma, David Saff, and Mike Clark are developers of JUnit - A unit testing framework for the Java programming language.

-Alex Lynch provided JXL library for processing Excel file available at http://jxl.sourceforge.net.
+Andy Khan provided JXL library for processing Excel file available at http://jexcelapi.sourceforge.net.

 OneMind provided Java scripted page (Jxp) which is a script-processor that processes JSP-like files, available at http://jxp.sourceforge.net.